What is a Breach?

 - Debit and Credit Card Numbers

-- Confidentiality breach: Where there is an unauthorized or accidental disclosure of, or access to, personal data.
+- Confidentiality breach: Where there is an unauthorised or accidental disclosure of, or access to, personal data.
 This type of breach is most common with patients’ records.

 - Availability breach: Where there is an accidental or loss of access to, or destruction of, personal data.

-- Integrity breach: Where there is an unauthorized or accidental alteration of personal data.
+- Integrity breach: Where there is an unauthorised or accidental alteration of personal data.